Michael Podhorzer: AFL-CIO

 While at the AFL, Podhorzer helped establish Working America, the community partner of the AFL–CIO which has grown to 3 million members nationwide.
 Podhorzer serves as the executive director to Workers’ Voice, a "super PAC".
 As political director, Podhorzer leads the AFL–CIO's strategy of counteracting the influx of spending by Republican-allied super PACs by stepping up its ground game for the 2012 elections, as well as helping lead the Federation's voter protection efforts and mobilization strategy.
 The AFL–CIO said they will have more than 400,000 activists to work on the fall 2012 election.
 And on Election Day, the Federation will deploy 5,000 to 6,000 poll monitors to watch voting booths.

 Recognition

 Podhorzer's influence on using data-driven strategies in electoral campaigns is discussed in Sasha Issenberg's 2013 book The Victory Lab: The Secret Science of Winning Campaigns.
-A 4 February 2021 article by Molly Ball in TIME credited Podhorzer as "the architect" of a "shadow campaign that saved the 2020 Election."
+A February 4, 2021 article by Molly Ball in TIME credited Podhorzer as "the architect" of a "shadow campaign that saved the 2020 Election," consisting of “a well-funded cabal of powerful people, ranging across industries and ideologies, working together behind the scenes to influence perceptions, change rules and laws, steer media coverage, and control the flow of information.”